CT Scan & CTA Scan Services in Long Island & Queens

 Computed tomography angiography (CTA), also known as CT angiography, is a special type of CT scan that involves using a contrast medium to produce images of tissues and blood vessels in a certain area of the body.
 The contrast medium is injected through an intravenous (IV) line, which is usually inserted in the arm.
 When the scan is performed, the contrast medium creates a bright, illuminated appearance in the blood vessels and tissues that are being studied.

-Why is a CT/CTA scan used?
+Why A CT/CTA scan is used

 A CT scan may be used to diagnose and evaluate a number of internal conditions, including: